-One thing is certain: Unchecked termite infestations result in costly property damage.
+Yes—both literally and figuratively.
+Termites will bite you and they can take a bite out of your wallet.
+That’s because hidden termite infestations cause extensive and expensive property damage.
 In fact, homeowners in the United States spend approximately $5 billion per year on termite damage and treatment.
-There is no question that termites endanger the integrity of a structure.
-This is why termite treatment is indeed an “essential business.”
+There is no question that termites endanger the integrity of a structure, and the level of destruction will only increase if left untreated.

 Structural Damage to the Home

 As stated above, termite infestations put homes in danger.
 Termites undermine the integrity of a home because they consume wood.
 Perhaps you’ve heard the idiom to “eat someone out of house and home.”
 Well, termites can do this literally!
 They can go unnoticed for years on end, and a colony can literally eat the structure of your home.

 This is why it is crucial for you to stay on top of termite treatments.
 In the early stages, termite damage can be remedied, and your home won’t be in immediate danger.
 However, if termites are left unchecked, eventually your home may be deemed structurally unsound, and you’ll be left with a home that requires repairs (or, in extreme cases, may need to be demolished).